timche/docker-csgo/README.md

 Force client netsettings to highest `rate` (`786432`), `cmdrate` (`128`) and `updaterate` (`128`).
 This ensures optimal gameplay experience.
 Requires 128 [tick rate](#csgo_tickrate).

+### `CSGO_DISABLE_BOTS`

+Default: `false`

+Disable bots completely.
+Can be enabled with `true`.

+This is not setting `bot_quota` to `0`, because it's buggy and still spawns bots when players are for example disconnecting or switching sides.
+This is also not setting `-nobots` parameter, because it's also buggy and causes radar bugs with smokes.
+This simply removes bot profile files, so the server can't spawn any bots as it can't find an appropriate difficulty profile.
+It just works™.
+Bots in PracticeMode still work though.

 ### `CSGO_CUSTOM_FILES_DIR`

 Default: `/usr/csgo`